 Some important dates for an e-commerce brand around the year can be Christmas, New Year, Black Friday, Valentine’s Day, or any other holidays relevant to the brand.

 Once you know when you want to send your emails, the next step is to understand what you want to send in your email.

 You have to create a clear framework for your emails, keeping in mind what you want to convey to your audience.

 Your email should be specific to your goals and relevant to your customers.

 Your primary email structure should have:

-Determine the suitable time to send your email to your audience.
+Determine a suitable time to send your email to your audience.
 Avoid sending it at the last hour of Christmas.
-Also, don’t send identical emails to everyone on your mailing list.
+Also, don't send identical emails to everyone on your mailing list.